-As well as reading this booklet carefully please:
+As well as reading this booklet carefully, please:

-- ask advice from your parents and any elder brothers / sisters / friends. - speak with your teachers ~ your subject teachers and teachers of subjects which are only offered in Years 10 and 11 will be pleased to provide you with information and advice. - attend the Year 9 Parents / Options Information Evening, to be held on: Thursday 11th February, commencing at 7.00pm.
-(It is very likely that due to the COVID-19 pandemic, the evening will be conducted via an online audio and visual platform.
-Further details will be issued to parents and pupils closer to the time).
+- ask advice from your parents and any elder brothers / sisters / friends. - speak with your teachers ~ your subject teachers and teachers of subjects which are only offered in Years 10 and 11 will be pleased to provide you with information and advice. - attend the virtual Year 9 Parents / Options Information Evening, to be held on: Thursday 10th February, commencing at 3.30pm via SchoolCloud